 Copywriting is a genuine profession.
 Once established, a freelance copywriter can make six-figures annually.
 However, it might take a year or longer to reach that level of income.
 For someone who enjoys writing, copywriting isn’t difficult to learn.

-If you enjoy writing, you have a valuable skill.
+If you can write, you have a valuable skill.
 There’s no reason for you to struggle financially.

 This article explores the copywriting profession and shows you how a copywriter earns.
 You’ll also discover an affordable way to become a copywriter.